 Sooner or later, everyone faces this dilemma.
 Why spend $10,000 on buying a website, and risking that money, when I can build a website from scratch.
 I’ve tried both, and I can say I am now in the second tent.
 I will take buying a website any time over building a new one.
 So you could say I am biased, but you can (and should) treat this post as one man’s opinion.

 - Some people are good at building, and some are good at investing.
-Some people like to build, some people like to invest.
+Others just like the process of building, while others are more excited about investing.
 Some people read books about building, coding and designing, some people read books about financing and investing.

 - Building a website takes a lot of time and effort before you start getting any ROI.
 If you buy a website, you start getting returns the very next day.